CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Introduction

-Moreover, the quality of the label is another crucial factor in having a well-functioned engagement detection model.
-Therefore, this work presents a \textbf{C}omprehensive \textbf{M}ulti-modal \textbf{O}nline \textbf{S}tudent \textbf{E}ngagement dataset (\textbf{CMOSE}), with high-quality labels annotated by raters trained by psychology experts.
-Extensive experiments on the engagement detection task and other engagement datasets demonstrate the outstanding quality and transferability of the CMOSE dataset.
-We summarize our contributions as follows: \begin{itemize} \item We present CMOSE, a comprehensive multi-modal online student engagement dataset with high-quality labels. \item We demonstrate the transferability of the CMOSE dataset by analyzing the model performance on other datasets. \item We propose MocoRank, a mechanism specifically designed to handle data imbalance, intra-class variation, and ordinal relationships for engagement prediction. \item We combine different levels of visual features and audio features to enhance the performance and facilitate future research on multi-modality in engagement prediction. \end{itemize}
+\begin{itemize} \item We present CMOSE, a comprehensive multi-modal online student engagement dataset with high-quality labels. \item We demonstrate the generalization ability of the CMOSE dataset by conducting transferability experiments on other engagement datasets. \item We propose MocoRank, a training mechanism designed to handle data imbalance, intra-class variation, and ordinal relationships for engagement prediction. \item We combine different levels of visual features and audio features to enhance the performance, facilitating future research on multi-modality in engagement prediction. \end{itemize}